SFe-Team-was-taken/SFe/sfe64-latest/format-specification/sfe-format-specification.md

 Chunks are defined using this structure:

-- A unique four character code.
+- A unique four character code (FourCC).
 - "ckID": type of data in chunk
 - "ckSize": size of chunk (SFe32), equal to 4,294,967,295 (SFe64)
 - "ds64": size of chunk (SFe64)